digitalrebar/digitalrebar/README.md

 * MatchActions: A list of Actions that will be run if all the Matchers match.

 #### Matchers:
-Currently, the classifier knows about the following matchers:
+Currently, the rule engine knows about the following matchers:

 * And: Takes a list of Matchers, and matches iff all of them match.